Alone I roamed by the ocean’s shore, And watched

 Consoling me with gentler look sublime,

-Singing a message that I knew was Thine.
+Its leaves and branches swayed in tender lullaby‐rhyme, Conveying a message that I knew was Thine.

 I saw the gaugeless, mystic sky;

-And, childlike, in the valley dim I sought to pry out Thy secrets, and to play with Thee.
+And, childlike, in dim valleys I sought to pry out Thy secrets, and to play with Thee.

-As if to play at hide‐and‐seek with me,
+As if playing hide‐and‐seek with me,

-Receding when I almost touched Thee,
+Receding each time when I almost touched Thee.

 Yet Thou seemest nowhere: lost in unplumbed space, Where none may clasp Thee or behold Thy face!

-I ceased my fruitless search and hied away from Thee!
+I ceased my fruitless search,